Tropix126/taolib/website/src/pages/docs/moving-the-robot.md

 ## Turning to a point

-The `DifferentialDrivetrainturn_to()` method can also be used to rotate the robot to face towards a specific cartesian coordinate.
+The `DifferentialDrivetrain::turn_to()` method can also be used to rotate the robot to face towards a specific cartesian coordinate.
 Rather than passing in an angle, pass in a `tao::Vector2` instance.

 ![Turning to point demo](https://i.imgur.com/SOKilKl.png)